crgotardi/crgotardi/README.md

 Hi there!

 I am Cris.
-A highly creative front-end engineer with a passion for building useful and innovative user experiences for web applications.
+A highly creative front-end engineer with 5+ years of professional experience building useful and innovative user experiences for web applications.
 Always learning about front end and ux design, eager to contribute to big challenging and meaningful projects.

 ## Contact